Brigid Goddess and Her Beautiful Celtic History

 The most likely theory stems from Ireland, where there was a belief that Dagda had three identical daughters with the same name.
 However, each was associated with different aspects, including healing, smithwork, and poetry.

 In Wicca, this is portrayed as a Triple Goddess reflecting the maiden/mother/crone aspects or the moon phases (waxing, full, and waning).
-However, this is not an accurate representation of how the Celtic people viewed Brigid.
+However, this does not accurately represent how the Celtic people viewed Brigid.

 While Brigid’s complexities and multiple associations may be frustrating to understand at times, it’s important to remember we are all unique and don’t necessarily fit into a specific box or category.
 Our passions, interests, and skills make us all peculiar and much more interesting.
 The same can be said for the beautiful Goddess Brigid.